Sir-Thom/Terminaux/README.md

+# Notice
+this code is based on this project [tauri-terminal](https://github.com/marc2332/tauri-terminal)
 # Tauri + Solid + Typescript

 This template should help get you started developing with Tauri, Solid and Typescript in Vite.